spatialos/online-services/docs/content/get-started/quickstart-2.md

 You don't need to edit any files - run `terraform init` in this directory to ensure the right plugins are installed, then run `terraform plan -out "my_plan"`.

 You'll be asked for some variables:

 - Your cloud project ID.
 Note that this is the ID, not the display name.
 - A region; pick one from [google cloud](https://cloud.google.com/compute/docs/regions-zones/), ensuring you pick a region and not a zone (zones live within regions).
 - A zone; ensure this zone is within your chosen region.
-For example, the zone `europe-west-c` is within region `europe-west1`.
+For example, the zone `europe-west1-c` is within region `europe-west1`.
 - A name for your cluster.
 This will be used in the name of the queue, too.
 You can put whatever you like here.

 Terraform will print out a list of everything it's planning to configure for you, and store this as a file with whatever name you gave it earlier in place of `"my_plan"`.